IndomitableIbises/Bangazon-API-Sprint-1/README.md

 # Bangazon-API-Sprint-1
 This is an API for Bangazon INC. This API will allow user to GET/POST/PUT and (sometimes) DELETE items from the Bangazon Database.

-#CUSTOMERS -
+# Using the API
+For now, all calls to the API will be made from http://localhost:5000 as the domain.
+All calls will be made from here.

+CUSTOMERS

-GET: /customer pulls all customer entries
+*GET: /customer pulls all customer entries

-GET: /customer/*customer id* pulls single customer
+*GET: /customer/*customer id* pulls single customer

-POST: adds new customer entry
+*POST: adds new customer entry

-PUT: allows editing of customer infomration
+*PUT: allows editing of customer infomration

 inactive customer table added to show all customers with no activity, stored as a true/false attribute